“Tomorrow is the first day of the rest of your life.”

 January – London, United Kingdom

 With layer upon layer of history intricately woven round the bends of the renowned River Thames, London has manifested itself into one of the foremost culturally significant destinations since the Romans first laid the foundation some 2000 years ago.
+This city was a second home to me the past few years as I spent several months a year exploring new neighborhoods and experiences alongside my local British friends.

 - Free museums and galleries stand proud around every corner.